 Things have been rather busy at Exari during the last 12 months.
-Our customer list, user base, and revenues have doubled (or more) and there’s no sign of a slow-down any time soon.
+Our customer list, user base, and revenues have doubled (or more) and there’s no sign of slowing down soon.
 Which begs the question: what’s going on?
-Why are so many people embracing document assembly now when they didn’t in the past?
+Why are so many people embracing document generation now more than ever?

 Before now, automation didn’t extend much beyond consumer scenarios (think bank statements and consumer finance contracts).
 Back-office, standard form systems were built, and – because there was never any negotiation – they worked just fine.

 But as soon as there are any negotiations (which is true for most business to business dealings), the standard form approach falls over (typically those systems are not designed to handle optional clauses, renumbering, cross references, etc).
 So, businesses have been forced to do those deals manually, in Word, which is both slow and costly.

 Not anymore.
 Advanced, web-based, document generation systems now make it possible – and practical – to automate many more business contracts, as long as they follow predictable patterns of negotiation.
 Businesses are now seeking out these semi-standard sweet spots, so that deals can be closed quickly, without the costs and delays of manual drafting.

 The best examples are in small and mid-sized business segments, for example, business lending documentation, business insurance contracts, sales proposals and contracts, services procurement, and commercial leasing.
 These are complex documents which, without automation, need to be prepared or reviewed by legal experts.
 But with advanced document generation, all the predictable options and changes can be automated, and many deals can be completed by front line staff.